andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/Statistics/HRF_Overview.rst

 .. note::

   Be aware that the concepts you have just learned are probably more difficult to understand than what you have learned previously in this course.
 Even if you don't feel that you fully understand the HRF and convolution, go on with the rest of the module.
-After you have read the remaining chapters and have done the practical exercises, come back to this chapter and see if it makes more sense once you have had more experience.
+After you have read the remaining chapters and have done the practical exercises, come back to this chapter and then see if it makes more sense.